 Mechanisms of action

-After ingestion of feed contaminated with mycotoxins, the gastrointestinal tract is the first organ targeted.
-Effects on epithelial cells include changed mucus production, altered cytokine fabrication, decreased cell proliferation, and compromised intestinal barrier function.
+After the ingestion of feed contaminated with mycotoxins, the gastrointestinal tract is the first organ targeted.
+Effects on intestinal epithelial cells include changed mucus production, altered cytokine fabrication, decreased cell proliferation, and compromised intestinal barrier function.
 After crossing the epithelial cells, mycotoxins are taken up in the blood and transported to the liver.
 In the liver, mycotoxins are metabolized into secondary metabolites.
-For example, Aflatoxin B1 is converted into Aflatoxin M1 and Zearalenone (ZEA) is typically converted into α-ZEA and β-ZEA.
-In the liver, mycotoxins are futher metabolized. α-ZEA, for example, is 100 times more toxic than its initial form.
+Frequently, this will reduce the toxic effects of the original mycotoxin, however, sometimes the result is the opposite.
+For example, Zearalenone (ZEA)—a mycotoxin with estrogenic activity—can be converted into two metabolites, α- zearalenol (500 times more estrogenic than ZEA) or β- zearalenol (16 times less estrogenic than ZEA).
+Another example is Aflatoxin B1 being converted into Aflatoxin M1, which is a risk to consumers who ingest milk with high levels of Aflatoxin M1.
 After passing the liver, mycotoxins are systemically distributed throughout the body, impacting the immune system and all organs.

 Induction of oxidative stress